What is it?

 Pain which arises from abnormal muscle tissue tension is often overlooked by many health care practitioners, and thus often goes misdiagnosed.
 Dry Needling aims to correct these tissue dysfunctions and restore the proper tension and balance in the body.

 Dry Needling treatments can only be provided by a qualified healthcare practitioner – typically a Physiotherapist or Physician – who has been specially trained and certified in dry needling.
-For further information please contact ALPHA Health Services.
+For further information on dry needling service in Toronto please contact ALPHA Health Services.

 Following are typical conditions that respond to Dry Needling treatment.

 - – Carpal tunnel syndrome